Sunbury Pop Festival: 1972

+Although not included in the LP of video of the 1972 event, on the Sunday Morning (30th January) St Paul's Cathedral provided a Rock Mass, convened by Rev David Sankey with music written and arranged by Julian Cairns, who also played clavinet and was joined by several other musicians.

 Charts

 1973

 Sunbury '73 ran from 27 to 29 January.
 The attendance was 25,000 - 30,000 and the entry fee was $8.00 (3 days), $7.00 (2 days), $5.00 (1 day).
 Promoter, John Fowler provided a documentary, Sunbury 1973, which was aired on GTV9.
 Music entrepreneur Michael Gudinski was involved with the first Sunbury festival—as well as managing several major acts that appeared—he operated a lucrative concession selling watermelon to festival-goers.
 His new record company, Mushroom Records, was established with Ray Evans late in 1972.
 It became associated with Sunbury thanks to its inaugural album, a three-disc set of live recordings from the 1973 festival, Sunbury 1973 - The Great Australian Rock Festival.
 Guitarist, Lobby Loyde and his band, Coloured Balls were joined on-stage by Billy Thorpe and Leo de Castro (Friends) to record a live set, Summer Jam, which was issued in November.
 Carson released their own live album, On the Air in April but had disbanded by that time.
 Veteran rocker, Johnny O'Keefe, was initially booed but won the crowd over by his performance and went on to do several encores.